Clifford Odets: House Committee on Un-American Activities

 The House Committee on Un-American Activities (HCUA; more commonly, HUAC) initiated its Hollywood Investigation in October 1947.
 The House Committee was investigating possible subversive communist influences in Hollywood and inevitably subpoenaed Odets in April 1952.
 He first testified in executive session, and on May 19 and 20 he again testified, this time in public hearing.

 Odets had belonged to the Communist Party for less than a year, between 1934 and 1935, but continued to sponsor many left-wing, progressive groups, some of which were suspected communist fronts.
 He cooperated with HUAC to the extent that he responded to their questions and reiterated names of Communist Party members who had been previously cited by his friend and former Group colleague Elia Kazan.
 Before Kazan's final testimony in April 1952, they agreed to name each other.
-Odets thereby avoided overt blacklisting though the Committee did not thank him for his testimony, an omission generally construed as signifying their displeasure.
+Odets thereby avoided overt blacklisting though the Committee withheld thanks for his testimony, an omission generally construed as signifying their displeasure.
 He also found it increasingly difficult to garner film assignments.
 The negative reactions to his testimony confused him as he did not consider himself a cooperative witness.
 A partial transcript of Odets's testimony can be found in Eric Bentley's Thirty Years of Treason.

 Odets was tormented by public reaction to his testimony for the rest of his life.
 In his autobiography, Kazan recalls incidents of Odets being accosted in New York City streets and snubbed in Hollywood restaurants after his HUAC appearance.
-His productivity markedly declined after the event; he finished only one play and, while he advised other filmmakers such as his friend Nicholas Ray and was sporadically hired as a script-doctor, he managed to produce only one entire screenplay of his own, along with his rewrite of Ernest Lehman's Sweet Smell of Success for the production team of Hecht-Hill-Lancaster.
+His productivity markedly declined after the event; he finished only one play and, while he closely advised other filmmakers such as Nicholas Ray and was in demand as a script-doctor, he managed to produce only one entire screenplay of his own, along with his rewrite of Ernest Lehman's Sweet Smell of Success for the production team of Hecht-Hill-Lancaster.